KillerBOSS2019/TouchPortal-Windows-MediaMixer/README.md

 - Adjust App Volume
     - It allows you to Increase/Decrease/Set any application Volume
 - Audio Output/Input Device Switcher
-    - This allows you to change global default or commucations audio device.
+    - This allows you to change global default or communication audio device.
+- Audio Output/Input Device Toggle
+    - This allows you to toggle the default global audio or communication device between two choices.
 - Set Device Volume
     - This allows you to set Micrphone or Speaker volume.
 - Individual App Audio Device switcher